material-components/material-components-web/packages/mdc-elevation/README.md

 | `mdc-elevation-transition-duration` | Default duration value for elevation transitions |
 | `mdc-elevation-transition-timing-function` | Default easing value for elevation transitions |

-If you need more configurability over your transitions, use the `mdc-elevation-transition-rule` function in conjunctions with the exported sass variables.
+If you need more configurability over your transitions, use the `mdc-elevation-transition-rule` function in conjunction with the exported sass variables.

 ```scss
 .my-component-with-custom-transitions {